Medical education in India: Postgraduate Admission

-Similarly for Post graduation courses (residencies), the NBE NEET (PG) is the single eligibility cum entrance examination for MD/MS and post-graduate diploma courses.
+Similarly for Post graduation courses (residencies), the NBE NEET (PG) is the most popular eligibility cum entrance examination for MD/MS and post-graduate diploma courses.
 This effectively replaced the existing AIPGMEE and similar state level exams for entry into post-graduate courses.
 The first NEET (PG) was conducted by the National Board of Examinations from 23 November – 6 December 2012, which was referred to as the testing window (with 24th, 25th, 28 November and 2 December as non-testing days).
 The test was a computer-based test unlike the traditional paper and pen based test AIIMS had been conducting over years for admission to 50% all India quota Post graduate courses in the country.
 In all, 90,377 candidates took the exam.